gaydin/journey/README.md

 Journey even runs as a Windows Azure Web App.
 It's a great way to try out or host a low traffic Journey blog for free on the internet!
 Head over to [Hosting Journey as a Windows Azure Web App](https://github.com/kabukky/journey/wiki/Hosting-Journey-as-a-Windows-Azure-Web-App) for a step-by-step tutorial.

-## Plugins
-Did you create a Journey plugin?
-Write me [@kabukky](https://twitter.com/kabukky) or me@kaihag.com and I'll add a link to it here.

 ## Questions?
 Please read the [FAQ](https://github.com/kabukky/journey/wiki/FAQ) Wiki page or write to me@kaihag.com.